aanker/xwordlist/docs/help.md

 ```
 # options that take an argument:
-case upper
+case lower

-# options that don’t take an argument:
+# options that don't need an argument (e.g., using default behavior)
 alphabetize
 ```
 Often times when installing by `pip`, the `xwordlist.conf` file ends up in a hard to find directory buried in an obscure location.
 Rather than leave the configuration file in that directory, you can move it to a folder your home directory:  `~/xwordlist/xwordlist.conf` (it must be a folder named `xwordlist` inside your home folder).
 To help you find where your configuration file is located, enter `xwordlist --config` and the software will tell you which folder contains the active configuration file.

 Options entered on the command line take precedence over the configuration file.
-So for instance, set your default in the configuration file for `case upper` but then override it with `--case none` when you’re requesting links and don’t want to change the case of URLs.
+So for instance, set your default in the configuration file for `case lower` but then override it with `--case none` when you’re requesting links and don’t want to change the case of URLs.
 It is recommended that you specify your most important defaults (for example `directory`) in the configuration file and leave the inputs and outputs to the command line — but YMMV.

 Many of the [recipes provided on this site](/resources/#recipes) include options that you can paste directly into your configuration file to grab data off websites and start building word lists.